-That Wednesday (the class meets on Mondays, Wednesdays, and Fridays), my apartment was nice and toasty and I decided no excuse was going to keep me in bed.
+On Wednesday morning, I decided I was going—no excuses.
 I got up, got dressed and even made it to the class a few minutes early.
-That was a good thing too because I got to chat with the instructor and checked out her playlist.
-When I casually dropped that something peppier and more current than the 80’s playlist she had planned might motivate me more, she obliged.
+It was a good thing too because I was able to chat with the instructor and check out her playlist.
+I casually dropped that something peppier and more current than the 80’s playlist she was queuing up might motivate me more.
+She obliged.
 Thank you, Debbie!
-After the class, I came home and didn’t know what to do with myself and the extra time on my hands.

-I can’t quite tell you how it happened, but I’ve become hooked on early mornings.
+I decided to give the experiment another week since I didn’t give it all that great a shot that first one.
+And now, I can’t quite tell you how it happened, but I’ve become hooked on early mornings.

 Why I’m hooked

 Getting up early became more than about making it a class to sculpt my legs and beat exercise boredom.
-I began to experience benefits I didn’t expect and I don’t see myself giving them up anytime soon!
+I began to enjoy benefits I didn’t expect and I don’t see myself giving them up anytime soon!

-I get more done before 11:00
+1. I get more done before 11:00

 Before 11:00 is most people’s peak performance window.
 This is true whether you’re a night owl or a morning person.
 Since getting up earlier, I’ve added 1.5 hours to my day 3x a week and 2.5 hours the other two workdays.
 That’s like getting 9 more hours each week.
 It feels like a pay-raise, a bonus or a gift.
 And you don’t give back those things!!!

-Fewer distractions and wait time
+2. Fewer distractions and waiting in lines

-I jump out of bed
+3. I now jump out of bed

-I get to emails and the world sooner
+4. I get to emails and the world sooner

-I exercise more consistently
+5. I exercise more consistently

 My gym schedule was never consistent before.
 Some days I could go at 7:30, some days at 1:00 and some days after 6:00 p.m.
 Those 6:00 pm workouts were iffy because I wasn’t always feeling it.
 I had to “work” my workouts into my life and around my responsibilities.
 Now my gym schedule is on lock and I can’t tell you how huge that is!

-I feel like a boss!
+7. I feel like a boss!